kasir-barati/my-prisma-bugs/README.md

     - Generally you want to change the exposed port of Docker
 3. `docker-compose up --build`

-You should see this in terminal after `npm run start:dev`:
+You should see this in terminal:

 ```cmd
 > my-prisma-bugs@1.0.0 start:dev